1. Definitions and interpretation

 In these terms and conditions the following expressions will have the following meanings unless inconsistent with the context:

 Administration fee Any such reasonable fees as UCAS may specify from time to time for specified administration or account activity.
 Agreement The registration form and the terms and conditions set out in this document.
 Applicant An individual making an application via the UCAS admissions service to a higher education provider.
 Applicant data All applicant data accessed by the registered centre pursuant to the terms of this Agreement.
 Application An applicant’s application to a higher education provider via the UCAS admissions service.
 Business day Any day other than a Saturday, Sunday or a public or bank holiday in England.
 Charges The charges for the services (if applicable) as notified to the registered centre or users.
 Charges include any administration fees payable.
 Confidential information In relation to a party, all information, whether technical or commercial, disclosed in writing, electronically, on disc, orally or by inspection of documents or pursuant to discussions between the parties, and including information provided before the date of the agreement, where the information is (a) confidential in nature; (b) constitutes commercially sensitive information and/or trade secrets; (c) is identified as confidential at the time of disclosure; and/or (d) ought reasonably to be considered confidential given the nature of the information or the circumstances of disclosure.
-DPA The Data Protection Act 1998 and all applicable laws and regulations relating to processing of personal data and privacy, including, where applicable, any guidance and/or codes of practice issued by the Information Commissioner or relevant regulator, or government department, in relation to such legislation.
+DPA The Data Protection Act 2018, the General Data Protection Regulations, and all applicable laws and regulations relating to processing of personal data and privacy, including, where applicable, any guidance and/or codes of practice issued by the Information Commissioner or relevant regulator, or government department, in relation to such legislation.
 FOIA The Freedom of Information Act 2000, together with any guidance and/or codes of practice issued by the Information Commissioner in relation to such legislation.
 Intellectual property rights All intellectual and industrial property rights, including patents, registered trademarks, registered designs, utility models, applications for and rights to apply for any of the foregoing, unregistered design rights, unregistered trademarks, rights to prevent passing off for unfair competition and copyright, database rights, topography rights and any other rights in any invention, discovery or process, in each case in the United Kingdom and all other countries in the world and together with all renewals and extensions.
 Personal data Personal data means data that relates to a living individual from which they can be identified by the data or by other information in possession.
 Purpose Refers to using the UCAS systems to provide applicants with assistance and references for their UCAS application.
 References The references given or obtained for the applicant in relation to their UCAS application.
 Registered centre A school or adviser whose primary objective must be to provide advice and information to students about access and admission to higher education and related matters.
 Registration form UCAS registered centre agreement form.
 Services Access to UCAS admission systems and website, provided by UCAS to the registered centre.
 Suspension The temporary or permanent block placed by UCAS on some or all of the services the customer normally uses and ‘Suspend’ shall be construed accordingly.
 UCAS Universities and Colleges Admissions Service (registered number 2839815), a company limited by guarantee with registered office at Rosehill, New Barn Lane, Cheltenham, Gloucestershire, GL52 3LZ.
 User An individual who is permitted by the registered centre to use the services in accordance with the Agreement.

 2. Provision of services